bartholdja/flask-demo-new/README.md

 The data are dynamically accessed at https://www.quandl.com/data/WIKI.

-Find the working app at spynx.heroku.app.
+Find the working app at https://spynx.heroku.com.

 Below find the original exercise.
 Start with forking https://github.com/thedataincubator/flask-demo.
 ---